palantir/conjure/docs/spec/wire.md

 ## Behaviour
 1. **Forward compatible clients** - Clients MUST tolerate extra headers, unknown fields in JSON objects and unknown variants of Conjure enums and unions.
 This ensures that old clients will continue to work, even if a newer version of a server includes extra fields in a JSON response.

-1. **Client base url** - Clients MUST allow users to specify a base url for network requests because Conjure endpoint definitions only include domain-agnotic http path suffixes.
+1. **Client base URL** - Clients MUST allow users to specify a base URL for network requests because Conjure endpoint definitions only include domain-agnostic http path suffixes.

 1. **Servers reject unknown fields** - Servers MUST request reject all unexpected JSON fields.
 This helps developers notice bugs and mistakes quickly, instead of allowing silent failures.